You’ve designed and developed your website, but why isn’t it on Google yet? This blog answers the question: “How to rank your website on google”.

 There are no shortcuts, no quick ways to rank your website on the 1st page of Google’s search results; if there was we would all be ranking at number 1.
 Keep this blog post handy and safeguard yourself against anyone who offers you a quick solution.

-Whilst we cannot confirm that we are experts who fully understand Google’s page ranking algorithm, we can certainly provide you with our understanding of the work involved to get your website to rank.
+Whilst we cannot confirm that we are experts who fully understand Google’s page ranking algorithm in its entirety, we can certainly provide you with our understanding of the work involved to get your website to rank, which is based on our experience of ranking our clients websites, see this case study here.
 This blog helps you understand how your website should be optimized and what strategies you could employ to get you on your way to ranking well within Google.
 Let’s start.

 Larry Page, Google’s co-founder described the perfect search engine as “something that understands exactly what you mean and gives you back exactly what you want”.
 Google’s mission is to organise the world’s information and to make it universally accessible and useful to all.